Mexico: 53 migrants killed when truck overturns | DW | 10.12.2021

 Chiapas Governor Rutilio Escandon tweeted his solidarity with the victims and said he instructed rescue crews to the scene.

 After the collision, Celso Pacheco of Guatemala said the truck felt like it was going too fast before it lost control.
-Pacheco said the migrants were from Guatemala and Honduras and estimated there was nearly a dozen young children inside.
+Pacheco said the people were from Guatemala and Honduras and estimated there were nearly a dozen young children inside.

 Mexican President Andres Manuel Lopez Obrador wrote on Twitter that the tragedy was "very painful."